 (b) Our website services may also include uploading and styling/layout of the Client Content to the developed website.
 If applicable we will complete a specified number of standard pages of the website.
 If we complete additional pages for you, the additional work will be charged as Additional Costs at our then current Professional Rates.

 (c) A content management system will be provided with the website.
 The Fees for our website development services do not include customisation of this content management system, its extensions, plug-ins or components.
 Our standard projects include the Joomla!
-CMS – unless otherwise specified.
+CMS or WordPress CMS – unless otherwise specified.

 (d) If we carry out any customisation work for you on the Content Management System, or build any extensions for you, then:

 (f) A Standard Page is: up to 300 words; up to 3 images; and up to one implementation of any tabular data.